openwallet-foundation-labs/tsp/docs/src/intermediary.md

 cargo run --features tsp/use_local_certificate --bin demo-intermediary -- --port 3012 localhost:3002
 ```

-This runs the intermediaries on http://localhost:3011/ and http://localhost:3012/.
-The SSL proxy makes these accessible via HTTPS at https://localhost:3001/ and https://localhost:3002/, so DIDs we should use are `did:web:localhost%3A3001` for P and `did:web:localhost%3A3002` for Q.
+This runs the intermediaries on <http://localhost:3011/> and <http://localhost:3012/>.
+The SSL proxy makes these accessible via HTTPS at <https://localhost:3001/> and <https://localhost:3002/>, so DIDs we should use are `did:web:localhost%3A3001` for P and `did:web:localhost%3A3002` for Q.

-The `cli-demo-routed-local-pq.sh` script in the `examples/` directory creates two local end-points A and B, and sends a message from A to B via the local intermediaries P and Q. This works the same as the demo using our publicly accessible intermediaries.
+The `cli-demo-routed-local.sh` script in the `examples/` directory creates two local end-points A and B, and sends a message from A to B via the local intermediaries P and Q. This works the same as the demo using our publicly accessible intermediaries.

 ## TSP library usage for intermediaries